hphelion/documentation/UseCases/TasksforUsers/Networks/commercial.dashboard.network.create.md

 8. On the Subnet Details tab:

 	* Clear the **Enable DHCP** option, as needed, to not use the network as a DCHP.
 DHCP is enabled by default.
 If enabled, the subnet will serve as your DHCP server.
 Instances associated with the subnet will be assigned an IP address from this pool. .</li>
-	* Optionally, enter the starting and ending IP addresses you want for your DHCP allocation pool in the **Allocation Pools** field, in the format IP<em>ADDR,IP</em>ADDR.
+	* Optionally, enter the starting and ending IP addresses you want for your DHCP allocation pool in the **Allocation Pools** field, in the format IP*ADDR,IP*ADDR.
 For example: 192.168.1.10,192.168.1.120.
 By deafult, the server has an application pool starting with 10.0.0.0/24.	</li>
 	* Optionally, enter the IP Address of your subnet in the **DNS Name Servers** field.
 If blank, your subnet will default to using HP's internal DNS which uses DNSMASQ.</li>
 	* Optionally, enter the Destination CIDR and Next Hop for your subnet in the Host Routes field to create host routes.</li>